Waking Up With Anxiety? Five Helpful Tips And Tricks

 3. Journal first thing in the morning

 If you often wake up with anxious thoughts or worries running through your mind, it may be helpful to find a way to release them before you start your day.
 Journaling is one way to do this.
 You can simply take out your computer or a pen and paper and write down your racing thoughts and anxieties in a stream-of-consciousness style.
-You don’t have to worry about spelling, coherence, handwriting, or anything else: Simply putting your busy thoughts into words can help you let go of those feelings and the distress they may be causing so you can start your day from a calmer place.
+You don’t have to worry about spelling, coherence, handwriting, or anything else: Simply putting your busy thoughts into words might help you let go of those feelings and the distress they may be causing so you can start your day from a calmer place.

 4. Say positive affirmations